yedpodtrzitko/godot-docs/classes/class_button.rst

-Buttons (like all Control nodes) can also be created in the editor, but some situations may require creating them from code.

 See also :ref:`BaseButton<class_BaseButton>` which contains common properties and methods associated with this node.

 \ **Note:** Buttons do not interpret touch input and therefore don't support multitouch, since mouse emulation can only press one button at a given time.
-Use :ref:`TouchScreenButton<class_TouchScreenButton>` for buttons that trigger gameplay movement or actions, as :ref:`TouchScreenButton<class_TouchScreenButton>` supports multitouch.
+Use :ref:`TouchScreenButton<class_TouchScreenButton>` for buttons that trigger gameplay movement or actions.

 .. rst-class:: classref-introduction-group